-Do not go for the generic ‘great gadget’ or ‘poor performance’ title.
+Do not go for the generic ‘great gadget’ or ‘poor performance’ title for your gadget review.
 These give no specifics and often look fake.
 List the deal breakers (mentioned in the review) within the title itself.
 This way people know exactly what you are going to be saying.

 9. Write a Short But Sweet Gadget Review

 If your review is too long people won’t take the time to read it.
 Between 200 and 300 words is the optimum.